cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 (\*) Indicates a change that breaks wire compatibility with the previous draft.

+18:

+* FLP: Represent the gadget polynomials in the Lagrange basis instead of the monomial basis.
+This allows us to take advantage of additional algorithmic improvements described in {{Faz25}}. (\*)

+* Prio3Sum, Prio3SumVec, Prio3MultihotCountVec: Unify the bit decomposition
+  used in range proofs.
+The new technique allows for arbitrary ranges with only `ceil(log2(max_measurement))` field elements.
+The previous technique required twice as many. (\*)

 17:

 * Rename VDAF preparation to VDAF verification.